Cherry Bourbon Slush

 It’s an old-fashioned blog hop.

-A blog hop, for those of y’all who haven’t been around the blogosphere for forever, is a collaboration between bloggers where everyone brings something to the table, then you link to one another when the posts go live.
+A blog hop is a collaboration between bloggers where everyone brings something to the table, then you link to one another when the posts go live.

-Michaela from An Affair from the Heart, the lady who founded this quarterly collab, secretly assigns everyone another blogger, who we will choose and make a recipe from.
+Michaela from An Affair from the Heart, the lady who founded this quarterly collab, secretly assigns everyone another blogger.
+Then participants choose a recipe from their assigned blogger.

-We make their recipe, photograph it as if it were our own, write a post about it with our own personal anecdote and then all share our posts on the selected Friday.
+We make their recipe, photograph it as if it were our own, write a post about it with our own personal anecdote and then all share our posts on the same Friday.

 We hope that this collaboration helps you discover some amazing new recipes, as well as find new bloggers to follow!